MicrosoftDocs/sql-docs/azure-sql/database/resource-limits-vcore-single-databases.md

 <sup>1</sup> Besides local SSD IO, workloads will use remote [page server](hyperscale-architecture.md#page-server) IO.
 Effective IOPS will depend on workload.
 For details, see [Data IO Governance](resource-limits-logical-server.md#resource-governance), and [Data IO in resource utilization statistics](hyperscale-performance-diagnostics.md#data-io-in-resource-utilization-statistics).

 <sup>2</sup> Latency numbers are approximate and representative for typical workloads at steady state, but are not guaranteed.
-All Hyperscale service objectives have the same approximate IO latency.

 ### Gen5 hardware (part 2)